Market Indices For Sustainable Development

 MOBILIST’s Market Indices for Sustainable Development report explores the role of market indices as a key factor in shaping and limiting capital flows to developing countries and the need for a new suite of development indices that target those markets where capital is most needed.
 It includes an early analysis of top-down indices tilted towards developing countries which suggests that investors may be able to outperform existing emerging and frontier market benchmarks.

-MOBILIST’s subsequent Policy Note on Market Indices summarises the findings of the report and again argues for a transition from sustainability indices to indices that contribute to sustainable development in emerging market and developing economies (EMDEs).
+MOBILIST’s subsequent Research Note on Market Indices summarises the findings of the report and again argues for a transition from sustainability indices to indices that contribute to sustainable development in emerging market and developing economies (EMDEs).